Contents

 I'm having trouble entering predictions on the builder pages.

 The first thing to do is check that you meet our system requirements, which are listed above.
-If you are running Internet Explorer 6 or don't have a javascript-enabled browser, you won't be able to utilize these site features.
+If you are running Internet Explorer 7 or less, or don't have a javascript-enabled browser, you won't be able to utilize these site features.
 We also suggest not leaving your browser idle for long periods of time between entering and saving your predictions.
 If a browser session times out while you are on a prediction builder, some of your information could be lost.
-Builder pages will lock your predictions (and lock you out of further changes) at a predetermined time in advance of each event.
-If you missed the cutoff, you cannot make any more predictions or edits, and any unsaved information on the page cannot be entered.
-Finally, if you are wearing a helmet with a blast-shield, raise it before attempting to enter predictions.
-With the blast-shield down you can't even see.

 Where can I view the results of my predictions after I have made them?